Poornashree19/Poornashree19/README.md

  **Projects**
  1. **UBER CLONE**
    - **Description:**
-   - The Uber Clone project is a full stack web application that mimics the core functionalities of the popular ride-sharing service, Uber.
+    The Uber Clone project is a full stack web application that mimics the core functionalities of the popular ride-sharing service, Uber.
 This application allows users to book rides, view available drivers, and track ride status in real-time.
    - **Technologies Used:** Javascript,MongoDB, Express.js, Node.js,Html,Css

-   2. **ONDUTY PERMISSION MANAGENMENT SYSTEM**
+   2. **ONDUTY PERMISSION MANAGENMENT SYSTEM** -**Description:**
+      The OnDuty Form Management System is a web application designed to streamline the process of managing on-duty requests and approvals in an educational.
+This system allows users to submit on-duty forms, and administrators can review and approve or reject these requests.

    - **Technologies Used:** MongoDB, Express.js, Node.js,Javascript,Html,Css